 Subject: Present the Company's 2024 deficit compensation for ratification.

 Description: The Company's 2024 deficit compensation proposal has been approved by the Audit Committee and the Board of Directors.
-Please refer to Attachment 6 for the deficit compensation schedule.
+Please refer to Attachment 6 on page 35 of this handbook for the deficit compensation schedule.